Asian shares dip in an echo of Wall Street's sell-off amid alarm over Trump's tariffs

 Elon Musk’s Tesla fell 15.4% to deepen its loss for 2025 to 45%.
 After getting an initial post-election bump on hopes that Musk’s close relationship with Trump would help the electric-vehicle company, the stock has slumped on worries that its brand has become intertwined with Musk.
 Protests against the U.S. government’s efforts to cull its workforce and other moves have targeted Tesla dealerships, for example.

-In energy trading, benchmark U.S. crude slipped 17 cents to $65.86 a barrel.
-Brent crude, the international standard, fell 9 cents to $69.19 a barrel.
+In energy trading, benchmark U.S. crude oil rose 9 cents to $66.12 a barrel.
+Brent crude, the international standard, rose 18 cents to $69.46 a barrel.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.